iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/code-restrictions.md

    is not allowed.

-1. Only certain operations can be performed in the body of an if-elif-else condition.
+1. Only certain operations can be performed in the body of an if / elif / else condition.
 For example, the following operations are allowed:

    - Assigning a variable (e.g. `out = 1`)
    - Returning a value (e.g. `return 1`)